mhodzic93/tf-flask/README.md

 5. Import a key pair to the EC2 service in the region you will be deploying in or create a key pair, if you don't already have an ssh key.

-6. Updated the following variables in the manifest.tfvars file:
+6. Update the following variables in the manifest.tfvars file:
 ```
 region - set this to the region you are deploying in
 stack_name - set this to the stack name of your choosing